-For the purpose of promoting Quality Teaching and Learning, the Queensland Education Department introduced productive Pedagogies for its schools.
-The NSW Government has introduced a more simple framework set out below.
-It is similar to Queensland's "Productive Pedagogies" but is more brief, more managable.
+For the purpose of promoting Quality Teaching and Learning, the NSW Government has introduced for its schools a "mandatory" framework set out below.
 Many Catholic schools have embraced this strategy as it leads to higher quality outcomes for students.
-We commend this model of teaching and learning in the areas of ecology and sustainability.
+We commend this model of teaching and learning in the areas of ecology and sustainability to those Catholic schools which have not yet adopted the strategy.